 Korotev R. L, Zeigler R. A., Jolliff B. L., Irving A. J., and Bunch T. E. (2009) Compositional and lithological diversity among brecciated lunar meteorites of intermediate iron composition.
 Meteoritics & Planetary Science, v.
 44, p.
 1287-1322.

-Dr. Hofmann told me that SaU 169 did, in fact, register as radioactive with a laboratory survey meter (below).
+Dr. Hofmann told me that SaU 169 did, in fact, register as radioactive with a laboratory survey meter.
+Most of the radiation detected was from Th and U decay products.

 3. Earth’s Continental Crust data from